StefanoPisano/gz-folio/README.md

 # :boom: The only portfolio framework that you will ever need: **gz-folio**

 ## A free, customizable and simple portfolio for everyone!
-The portfolio has been developed in order to be built inside GitHub pages.<br/>
+The portfolio has been developed in order to be deployed inside GitHub pages.<br/>
 The main goal of this project is to have a user-friendly way to create a personal portfolio full of features such as:<br/>
 - Brief introduction of yourself.
 - Work experiences with skills divided by work place.